 Lev and Sage: Always on the Job with Susan

 New book manuscripts are always in the works (dogs being a special interest for these), Editorial assistants of blessed memory, Lev and Sage showed great patience through Susan's longer spells or writing and painting.
-Sweet is learning… In 2016, sixteen years after it was first published, Susan's book, Therapeutic Art Directives and Resources: Activities and Initiatives for Individuals and Groups is still going strong: commentaries by popular Psychology Today columnist, Cathy Malchiodi, and later editions in Korean (Sigma Press) and Hebrew, respectively.
+Sweet is learning… In 2016, sixteen years after it was first published, Susan's book, Therapeutic Art Directives and Resources: Activities and Initiatives for Individuals and Groups is still going strong.
+Commentaries within are by popular Psychology Today columnist, Cathy Malchiodi.
+Foreign language editions are in Hebrew (2006) and Korean (Sigma Press) respectively.

 One of Susan's Many Self-Help Doodles